nixworks/public/news/2006/04/20/index.md

 ##### U.S. President
 ### [ U.S. President George W. Bush welcomes the Chinese President Hu Jintao at the White House.
 A Falun Gong protester--an accredited journalist from "The Epoch Times"--interrupts Hu's speech at the arrival ceremony before being removed by the Secret Service.
 The announcer violates protocol by accidentally calling the March of the Volunteers the "National Anthem of the Republic of China". ](/news/2006/04/20/u-s-president-george-w-bush-welcomes-the-chinese-president-hu-jintao-at-the-white-house-a-falun-gong-protesteraan-accredited-journalis.md)
-_Context: Falun Gong, George W. Bush, United States Secret Service, March of the Volunteers, The Epoch Times, White House, Hu Jintao, U.S. President, national anthem, Chinese President_
+_Context: U.S. President, Chinese President, national anthem, The Epoch Times, March of the Volunteers, Falun Gong, George W. Bush, White House, United States Secret Service, Hu Jintao_

 ##### Volkswagen
 ### [ German automaker Volkswagen is in talks for a restructuring program to cut costs and make the core unit Volkswagen more profitable. ](/news/2006/04/20/german-automaker-volkswagen-is-in-talks-for-a-restructuring-program-to-cut-costs-and-make-the-core-unit-volkswagen-more-profitable.md)